 Our comfortable, airy guest rooms have great views of the countryside.
 We decorated in Turkish style, with kilims created locally covering our floors and walls.
 Double and single beds are available.
 We invite you to stay with us at Gokpinar Retreat Center, a place with the special, warm welcome of Turkish hospitality!

-We are one of the leading special travel & retreat company based in Turkey, with branch offices in the US & UK, specialised in individual and small group travel.
-We create cultural & well-being programmes for individuals and groups.
-The aim of the company is to show our guests uncommercial Turkey in a relaxed way of travel and share our original culture.
+We are one of the leading special travel & retreat company based in Turkey, with branch offices in the US & UK, specialized in individual and small group travel.
+We create cultural & well-being programs for individuals and groups.
+The aim of the company is to show our guests noncommercial Turkey in a relaxed way of travel and share our original culture.

 Bulent Dogan, the founder of CaravanTurkey had started this business during his years in the university where he studied Tourism & Hotel Management.
 He then succeeded to be a Professional tour guide.
 He has been personally guiding our special interest groups since 1996.